SiaFoundation/web/README.md

 The Sia web libraries provide developers with convenient TypeScript SDKs for using Sia core types, blockchain utilities, data fetching, daemon-specific React hooks, and components for common functionality such as Siacoin/fiat input fields, transaction lists, files, and more.

+- [@siafoundation/sdk](libs/sdk) - SDK for interacting directly with the Sia network from browsers and web clients.
 - [@siafoundation/react-core](libs/react-core) - Core library for building React hooks for interacting with a Sia daemon.
 - [@siafoundation/react-renterd](libs/react-renterd) - React hooks for interacting with `renterd`.
 - [@siafoundation/react-hostd](libs/react-hostd) - React hooks for interacting with `hostd`.
 - [@siafoundation/react-walletd](libs/react-walletd) - React hooks for interacting with `walletd`.
+- [@siafoundation/design-system](libs/design-system) - React-based design system used across Sia apps and websites.
 - [@siafoundation/react-sia-central](libs/react-sia-central) - React hooks for interacting with the Sia Central API.
 - [@siafoundation/sia-central](libs/sia-central) - Methods and types for interacting with the Sia Central API.
-- [@siafoundation/design-system](libs/design-system) - React-based design system used across Sia apps and websites.
 - [@siafoundation/data-sources](libs/data-sources) - Data sources used for stats on the website.
 - [@siafoundation/fonts](libs/fonts) - Next font configuration for use across apps.
 - [@siafoundation/units](libs/units) - Methods and types for converting and displaying units.